zepinglee/citeproc-js/manual/citeproc-doc.rst

-This is the site administrator's manual for ``citeproc-js``, a JavaScript implementation of the |link| `Citation Style Language (CSL)`__ used by Zotero, Mendeley and other popular reference tools to format citations in any of the hundreds of styles supplied by the CSL style repository. [#]_  The processor complies with version 1.0 of the CSL specification, has been written and tested as an independent module, and can be run by any ECMAscript-compliant interpreter.
-With an appropriate supporting environment, [#]_ it can be deployed in a browser plugin, as part of a desktop application, or as a formatting backend for a website or web service.
+This is the site administrator's manual for ``citeproc-js``, a JavaScript implementation of the |link| `Citation Style Language (CSL)`__ [#]_ The processor complies with version 1.0.1 of the CSL specification, has been written and tested as an independent module, and can be run by any ECMAscript-compliant interpreter.
+It has deployed in browser plugins, desktop applications, and in server-side configurations.

 __ http://citationstyles.org/

-This manual covers the basic operation of the processor, including the command set, the local system code that must be supplied by the integrator, and the expected format of input data.
-In addition, notes are provided on the test suite, on the infrastructure requirements for running the processor in particular environments, and on extended functionality that is available to address certain special requirements.
+This manual covers the processor command set, the expected format of input data, and placeholder functions to be supplied by the calling application. [#]_ In addition, notes are provided on the test suite, on the infrastructure requirements for running the processor in particular environments, and on extended functionality that is available to address certain special requirements.

-Comments and complaints relating to this document and to the processor itself will be gladly received and eventually despatched with.
-The best channel for providing feedback and getting help is the |link| `project mailing list`_.
+Comments regarding the processor and this document should be filed on the |link| `project issue tracker`__.

 .. class:: first